Meet 2 Washingtonians stepping up to help people in Ukraine

 They were doing what global aid nongovernmental organizations weren’t able to do, he said.

 So far, Perry and his partner have spent more than $2 million of their own money on the effort and are now asking for donations to help fill the needs.
-They will match every dollar donated, they said on their website: givebutter.com/Aid-for-Ukraine.
+They will match every dollar donated, they said on their website: aid-for-ukraine.org.
 They are taking no administrative costs, they said; donations go directly toward immediate relief to people in Ukraine.

 Perry is asking people to “step up,” though the established humanitarian groups and NGOs are beginning to arrive and set up outside Ukraine, Carol Coldren Perry said.